-Program aims to increase enforcement activities at the CNMI's main Sea Port on the island of Saipan, where ninety percent of all goods arrive.
-Program intends to reach out to the United States Coast Guard and the CNMI Division of Customs & Biosecurity to coordinate the Tri-agency Strike Force operation that were held before at the Saipan Sea Port.
-The Tri-Agency Strike Force is where agencies were stationed at different locations throughout the Sea Port for CMV's to travel through and be inspected by each agency.
-Program also intends to work the DPS K9 Enforcement Section to have K9 handlers and their dogs at strike force operations to have the K9 sniff for narcotics and persons that may be hidden in containers.
-Additionally, if inspectors detect signs of narcotic or persons being stored in CMV's, K9 officers can be requested to the inspection site to perform a run.
-Program will be looking into trainings in the future to address these issues, such as the Drug Interdiction Apprehension Program (ADIP) and other DOT trainings regarding Human Trafficking/Smuggling and Narcotics.
+Program is currently planning to increase its enforcement activities at the CNMI's main Sea Port on the island of Saipan, where ninety percent (90%) of all goods arrive.
+The program intends to coordinate with the United States Coast Guard and the CNMI Division of Customs & Biosecurity to establish a Tri-Interagency Strike Force operation to be held at the main Sea Port.
+The Tri-Interagency Strike Force operation is where agencies are stationed as various locations throughout the Sea Port for CMV's to travel through and be inspected by each agency.

+The program also intends to incorporate the DPS K9 Enforcement Section to have its K9 handlers accompanied by their dogs at strike force operations, so that the K9 Handlers can run their dogs to sniff out for narcotics and persons that maybe hidden in the containers.

+Additionally, if inspectors detect signs of narcotics or persons being stored and/or transported by the CMV's the K9 Handlers can be summoned to the inspection site to perform a K9 run.

+The program will continuously look into trainings in the near future to address the issues such as Drug Interdiction Apprehension Program (ADIP) and other Department of Transportation (DOT) trainings regarding Human Trafficking/Smuggling and Narcotics.

-Due to the CNMI's physical and geological make up, which is an island chain of fourteen islands, the three main inhabited islands are Saipan, Tinian and Rota.
-Saipan serves as the Capitol of the CNMI, were the MCSAP headquarters is located.
-Unfortunately, DPS does not have Motor Carrier inspectors stationed on Tinian or Rota, thus two certified inspectors must fly to Tinian and Rota twice a year to conduct enforcement activities, such as Strike Force/Roadside Inspections, Terminal Inspections, Carrier/Driver presentations and community outreach/awareness.
+Due to the CNMI's physical and geological make up, which is an island chain consisting of fourteen (14) islands, Saipan, Tinian and Rota are the three (3) inhabited islands of the fourteen (14).
+Saipan serves as the Capitol of the CNMI, where the MCSAP headquarters located.
+Unfortunately, DPS doesn't have certified Motor Carrier inspectors stationed on the islands of Tinian and Rota.
+Due to that, two (2) certified inspectors from Saipan must fly to Tinian and Rota twice a year to conduct enforcement activities, such as Strike Force/Roadside Inspections, Terminal Inspections, Carrier/Driver presentations and community outreach/awareness presentations.